studio-neptune/yuuki/README.md

 It's a good idea to be fair, but causes a communicate risk if one of member kick everyone maliciously.

-So a protective solution is necessary, especially for commerce, corporation, even Youtuber.
+So a protective solution is necessary, especially for corporation, organization, or education.

 Since 2015, we start to design and provide several solutions to the market and public, Star Yuuki BOT is one of the success cases.